Grace Darling Museum

 All events are free, but donations are very welcome!

-We have a full list of workshops for primary school groups.
-If your class has over 20 children, we will need to split the group, even for self-led visits.
+Please note: If your class has over 20 children, we will need to split the group.

-Please enquire about our workshops that can be adapted to suit a secondary school audience.
+Please ask about our workshops that can be adapted to suit a secondary school audience.

-For Key Stage 3 pupils we offer a led Science Trail.
+For Key Stage 3 pupils, we offer a led Science Trail.
+Find more information under the activity workshops tab.

-We also offer outreach sessions which bring Grace Darling or the RNLI into the classroom (donations welcomed).
-Please email our education team for more information.
+We also offer outreach sessions which bring Grace Darling (email firstname.lastname@example.org for details), and the RNLI into the classroom (donations welcomed).
+Please email our education team for more information on the talks the RNLI can provide.

-You can also organise talks to adult groups outside of the museum about Grace Darling or the work of RNLI by emailing our community team.
+You can also organise talks for adult groups outside the museum for adult groups - about Grace Darling or the work of RNLI - by emailing our community team.

 Bookable lunch space for school groups may be available.
 This is for a maximum of 30 pupils at a time.

 Teachers are welcome to visit the museum beforehand.
-Information to help with risk assessment is available in our Museum Education Pack.
+Information to help with risk assessment is available in our Museum Education Pack (PDF 3.22MB)

-Download a digital copy of our Museum Education Pack.
+Download a digital copy of our Museum Education Pack (PDF 3.22MB), or contact us for a hard copy.

-For further teaching resources on Grace Darling, search our downloadable resources section.
+For more teaching resources on Grace Darling, view our education resources section.

 All of our workshops are delivered by volunteers.